BerringDC/BDC_qc/README.md

 Here, V2 is the tested value, and V1 and V3 are the values before and after.
 Spikes consisting of more than one data point are difficult to capture, but their onset may be flagged by the rate of change test.

 Cut-off values are based on (Wong et al., 2020), and V2 will be flagged based on the following values.
+Action: Values that fail the test should be flagged as bad data (4).

 | **Flags** | **Description** |
 | :---: | :---: |